New to Anese and the IEP Method®?

 All programs and books are mutually supportive.
 The programs and live events bring the books and principles to life.

-Online, on your schedule, at your pace: eleven programs from light-touch to full integration for your team.
+Online, on your schedule, at your pace: crafted with intention to support you in your IEP journey from light-touch to full integration for your team.

 Leadership Presence: A Definition

 “Leadership Presence is the ability to show up in a manner that creates more space and connection, inspires one to follow you because they want to (versus have to), and invites authentic presence in others.
 A solid leadership presence creates impact without saying a word, evokes courage to engage, empowers others to lead, creates safety in connection, and leaves others feeling better for being in your presence — all via the simple art of being.”

 Your leadership presence is yours for the designing.

 It can be positive or negative.